Linesearch-free adaptive Bregman proximal gradient for convex minimization under local relative smoothness

 The adaptive method \BaGRA{} proposed in \cite[Alg.
-3]{tam2023bregman} is the Bregman extension of aGraal \cite{malitsky2020golden}.
-It applies to the more general setting of variational inequalities. \BaGRA{} is applicable to problems where the Bregman kernel is strongly convex.
+3]{tam2023bregman} is the Bregman extension of aGraal \cite{malitsky2020golden} that applies to the more general setting of variational inequalities.
+When specialized to the problem \eqref{eq:P} investigated here, it addresses the unconstrained minimization of \(f+g\), provided that a minimizer exists in \(\dom\kernel\), that \(\nabla f\) is Lipschitz on the set \(\dom g\cap\dom\kernel\), assumed bounded \cite[Thm.
+4.1]{tam2023bregman}, and that \(\kernel\) is strongly convex.
 At each iteration, the algorithm computes an adaptive stepsize based on a local Lipschitz estimate (in our notation):

-where \(\rhok* = \frac{\gamk* \nu}{\gamk} \), \(\rho \in [1, \tfrac1{\nu} + \tfrac1{\nu^2}]\) and \( \sigma_{\kernel} \) is the strong convexity parameter of the Bregman kernel \(\kernel\).
+where \(\rho_{k+1} = \frac{\gamma_{k+1} \nu}{\gamma_k} \), \(\rho \in [1, \tfrac1{\nu} + \tfrac1{\nu^2}]\) and \( \sigma_{\kernel} \) is the strong convexity parameter of the Bregman kernel \(\kernel\).
 We refer to \cite[Alg.
 3]{tam2023bregman} for details of the iterates.
 Following the choices made in \cite{tam2023bregman}, we used \( \nu = 1.5 \), \( \rho = \tfrac1{\nu} + \tfrac1{\nu^2} \), and maximum stepsize \(\gamma_{\rm max} = 10^6\).
-As suggested in \cite{tam2023bregman}, the initial stepsize \(\gamma_0\) is determined by introducing a small random perturbation to the starting point \(x^0\) to obtain a nearby point \(\bar{x}^0\), and then computing the local Lipschitz estimate \(L_0 = \frac{\norm{\nabla f(x^0) - \nabla f(\bar{x}^0)}_2}{\norm{x^0 - \bar{x}^0}_2}\); the initial stepsize is then set as \(\gamma_0 = \tfrac{1}{L_0}\).
+As suggested in \cite{tam2023bregman}, the initial stepsize \(\gamma_0\) is determined by introducing a small random perturbation to the starting point \(x^0\) to obtain a nearby point \(\bar{x}^0\), and then computing the local Lipschitz estimate \(L_0 = \frac{\norm{\nabla f(x^0) - \nabla f(\bar x^0)}}{\norm{x^0 - \bar x^0}}\); the initial stepsize is then set as \(\gamma_0 = \tfrac{1}{L_0}\).

 In all simulations, this method performs consistently worse compared to the other adaptive Bregman algorithms.
 On the one hand, this can be attributed to its broader applicability beyond minimization problems; on the other, we believe the culprit lies in its reliance on a \emph{Lipschitz}-based stepsize update, computed as a ratio of \emph{Euclidean norms}, while the actual updates are carried out in the Bregman geometry.
-In contrast, the proposed \refBY{} and \refFNEa{} schemes leverage \emph{purely Bregman-based estimates}, providing a more faithful description of the problem landscape and iterations updates.
+In contrast, the proposed \refBY{} and \refFNEa{} schemes leverage \emph{purely Bregman-based estimates}, providing a more faithful description of the problem landscape and iteration updates.